 Example of a commodity code:

-61.09.1000 – cotton T-shirts
+61.09.1000 – T-shirts of cotton

 Why is it important to have the right commodity code?

-If the Norwegian Customs carries out a tax audit and sees that you have not declared the item using the right commodity code and have paid too little tax, you may be retrospectively charged an additional amount to cover the difference.
-Using the right commodity code also means that the official trade statistics will be as accurate as possible, which also benefits the industry.
+If the Norwegian Customs carries out a tax audit and find that you have not declared the item using the correct commodity code and have paid too little duty, you will be retrospectively charged an additional amount to cover the difference.
+In addition, you may also be charges with a violation fine.